TrafficGuard/sophia/frontend/README.md

 The default build configuration is `prod`.

+## Configuration

+For deployed builds set the API_URL environment variable to the backend API server URL before running `npm run build`

+The path the UI is served at is set in the package.json `build` script and has been set to `/ui/`.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change